-Start the compressor by flicking the switch to position I.
+Start the compressor by flicking the switch to position I (On).

 Never stand next to the tyre when the compressor is running.
 If cracks or unevenness arise then the compressor must be switched off immediately.
 The journey should not be continued.
-Contacting an authorised tyre centre is recommended.
+Call roadside assistance for recovery to a tyre centre.
+Volvo recommends an authorised tyre centre.